-- Routine eye examination and refraction every two years (service date to service date). - Annual diabetic retinal eye examinations by an ophthalmologist or optometrist for members who have been diagnosed with diabetes. - Second eye examination with refraction within two years is covered only when the criteria for replacement lenses and the following criteria are met: - The member is unable to return to or obtain the prescription from the previous provider. - The examination is necessary to determine a change in vision. - Medically necessary eye exams by ophthalmologists or optometrists for acute or urgent care. - Medically necessary contact lenses.
+Routine eye examination and refraction every two years (service date to service date).

+- Annual diabetic retinal eye examinations by an ophthalmologist or optometrist for members who have been diagnosed with diabetes. - Second eye examination with refraction within two years is covered only when the criteria for replacement lenses and the following criteria are met: - The member is unable to return to or obtain the prescription from the previous provider. - The examination is necessary to determine a change in vision. - Medically necessary eye exams by ophthalmologists or optometrists for acute or urgent care. - Medically necessary contact lenses.
 Contact lens testing and contact lenses may be covered if the use of eyeglasses is not possible due to eye disease or condition (such as missing an ear).
 Medical conditions that qualify for special contact lenses include, but are not limited to, aniridia, aphakia, and keratoconus.
+Adults ages 21 and older are covered for bandage contacts only when medically necessary; other ophthalmological materials are not covered.